 It’s important to note that this credit isn’t refundable, so you won’t get money back if the credit is worth more than what you owe.
 However, it is possible to carry the credit forward to the next year, so it isn’t wasted.

 Qualified systems include solar cells and panels, solar hot water heaters, wind turbines, and geothermal equipment.
-Any home you install these systems into qualifies; it doesn’t have to be your primary residence.
-Just make sure that you check to see if the system meets the requirements.
+Installation in your principal home and second home qualify just make sure that you check to see if the system meets the requirements.

 Daylight Savings Time was extended in an effort to save energy to some degree.
-With Daylight Savings Time coming to an end, you need to be prepared for higher costs.
+When Daylight Savings Time coming to an end, you can prepare for higher costs.

 One way to offset those higher costs is to make your home more energy efficient year-round.
 If you plan it right, your efforts to make your home more efficient can pay off with a tax credit.